Left setting new standard of incivility, critics say: 'This is very dangerous'

 The counter-puncher in chief fired back with a tweet of his own.
 "Congresswoman Maxine Waters, an extraordinarily low IQ person, has become, together with Nancy Pelosi, the Face of the Democrat Party.
 She has just called for harm to supporters...Be careful what you wish for Max!”

-Lexington, Va. voted overwhelmingly for Hillary Clinton in 2016, but surrounding Rockbridge County voted overwhelmingly for Donald Trump.
+Lexington, Va., voted overwhelmingly for Hillary Clinton in 2016, but surrounding Rockbridge County voted overwhelmingly for Donald Trump.
 The two jurisdictions, one within the other, have little in common, and like America, seem to be moving further apart.